 *For larger non-conditioned or semi-conditioned building using red iron steel construction, see install info here.

-DO THE ROOF: Start at the bottom edge and work up toward the ridge, using the same technique in steps 1 & 2 for the walls.
+DO THE ROOF: *Horizontal Installation Only* Start at the bottom edge and work up toward the ridge, using the same technique in steps 1 & 2 for the walls.

 *In this particular install, he saved the upper half of the walls for the end, which is also fine to do!